Club Atlético Huracán: The revolution of Menotti

 In 1971 César Menotti was hired as coach by then president Luis Seijo.
-Menotti started a process that ended successfully in 1973, when Huracán won its second league title in club's history the 1973 Metropolitano championship.
+Menotti started a process that ended successfully in 1973, when Huracán won its fifth league title in the club's history, nearly half a century after the last one, the 1973 Metropolitano championship.
 That squad is widely regarded as one of the best Argentine teams ever, with key players such as René Houseman, Carlos Babington, Miguel Brindisi, and Omar Larrosa.

 The most frequent line-up of Huracán in 1973 was: Héctor Roganti, Nelson Chabay, Daniel Buglione, Alfio Basile, Jorge Carrascosa, Miguel Brindisi, Francisco Russo, Carlos Babington, René Houseman, Roque Avallay, and Omar Larrosa.
 The team finished with 46 points (four more than runners-up Boca Juniors) with 19 matches won and five loses.

 With a team formed with most of the players that had won the title, Huracán reached the semifinals in the 1974 Copa Libertadores being later eliminated by Independiente (who would become champions) and Peñarol.
 In domestic competitions, Huracán was runner-up in the 1975 Metropolitano and 1976 Metropolitano.
 Some of the most notable players of that time were Osvaldo Ardiles and goalkeeper Héctor Baley, both of whom would win the 1978 World Cup playing for the Argentina national football team.